 Remember, Time + Temperature = Safely Cooked Chicken.

-But remember, take the temperature at the thickest part of the chicken.
+But remember, take the temperature at the thickest part of the chicken breast.

 So how do you know what your chicken’s temperature is?
 Unfortunately, you cannot guess the temperature of meat by appearance.
 You must use a meat thermometer.
 It is an investment that is well worth the price.